How Russia acquired brains and civilization for a while: Quotes from a Yale Professor’s books

 0

-So it was “part of Ukraine”, after all, who exposed Muscovy to new ideas?
-Mohyla Kyiv’s Academy is back to it’s historical place and its buildings are ones of the Kyiv’s tourists attractions.
+So it was a “part of Ukraine“, after all, who exposed Muscovy to new ideas?
+Mohyla Kyiv’s Academy is back to it’s historical place and its buildings are of the Kyiv’s tourists attractions nowadays.
 (Academy’s website has interesting information and pictures in it).

 Broadly conceived, Ukrainian culture was a bulwark of the Russian empire, providing many of its legitimating myths, its folksongs and folktales, and indeed its educated civil servants.
 For more than a century after the foundation of the Russian empire in 1721, Ukrainians had provided many of its outstanding architects, apologists, and adventurers.
 Only from the 1820s did cracks begin to appear in this Ukrainian tradition of imperial service, and dilemmas appear for people of Ukrainian culture.

 Sadly, what Ukrainians did for that backward Muscovy nation was never appreciated.
-It will foster the complexes of arrogant “elder brother” later on.
+It fostered the complexes of arrogant “elder brother” later on.

 The Russian empire of Tsaritsa Catherine II (the Great, r.
 1762-1796) progressively annexed almost all of the Grand Duchy of Lithuania: the cities of Polotsk in 1772, Minsk in 1774, and finally Vil’no in 1775.
 By incorporating Lithuania, Russia absorbed elites who spoke Polish, peasants who spoke (for the most part) what we would now call Belarusian, and towns inhabited in the main by Jews.